How to Become a Stock (Equity) Analyst

 In addition to the CFA charter, many equity analysts get a securities license from FINRA.
 This licensing requires sponsorship from an employing firm, so most analysts do not get their securities licensing requirements done until they are hired by a firm.

 If you like diving deep into research and data, and you have the rigor to succeed in a high-pressure industry, being a stock analyst may be the right fit for you.
-If you are interested in learning more about the CFA program, the CFA exam, and how you can prepare with Kaplan Schweser, visit our CFA page now.
+Continue learning about the CFA Program, and Kaplan Schweser CFA exam prep.

 Free eBook: Before You Decide to Sit for the CFA® Program Exam